ovska/FlameCsv/docs/docs/architecture.md

 ## Writing

 The writing system is based on @"System.Buffers.IBufferWriter`1", allowing direct writes into the writer's buffer.
-FlameCsv extends this functionality through @"FlameCsv.IO.ICsvPipeWriter`1" with additional features:
+FlameCsv extends this functionality through @"FlameCsv.IO.ICsvBufferWriter`1" with additional features:
- - The writer keeps tracks of the written data, and contains the @"FlameCsv.IO.ICsvPipeWriter`1.NeedsFlush" property that determines if the internal buffers are close to full, and the written data should be flushed.
+ - The writer keeps track of the written data, and contains the @"FlameCsv.IO.ICsvBufferWriter`1.NeedsFlush" property that determines if the internal buffers are close to full, and the written data should be flushed.
 The limit of "close to full" is arbitrarily determined, and future performance profiling might be needed (you are free to do so, or file an issue for it).
- - @"FlameCsv.IO.ICsvPipeWriter`1.Flush" and @"FlameCsv.IO.ICsvPipeWriter`1.FlushAsync(System.Threading.CancellationToken)"
+ - @"FlameCsv.IO.ICsvBufferWriter`1.Flush" and @"FlameCsv.IO.ICsvBufferWriter`1.FlushAsync(System.Threading.CancellationToken)"
    flush the writer to the destination, be it a @"System.IO.Stream", @"System.IO.TextWriter" or @"System.IO.Pipelines.PipeWriter".
- - @"FlameCsv.IO.ICsvPipeWriter`1.Complete(System.Exception)" and @"FlameCsv.IO.ICsvPipeWriter`1.CompleteAsync(System.Exception,System.Threading.CancellationToken)"
+ - @"FlameCsv.IO.ICsvBufferWriter`1.Complete(System.Exception)" and @"FlameCsv.IO.ICsvBufferWriter`1.CompleteAsync(System.Exception,System.Threading.CancellationToken)"
    that mirrors the pipelines-API.
 Completion disposes the writer and returns pooled buffers, and flushes the leftover data unless an exception was observed while writing.